PlayCreatively/Audio-Programming/Obsidian/AI collaboration portfolio.md

 # 1. Strategic AI Briefing Documentation
 # 1.1 AI Incorporation
-For this project, AI played the part of an informant, teacher, as well as assistant programmer, therefore there was no direct project brief but instead more of a natural dialogue, as I was gauging the project's feasibility and informing myself on all the parts required to make the project happen.
+For this project, AI played the part of an informant, teacher, as well as an assistant programmer, therefore there was no direct project brief but instead more of a natural dialogue, as I was gauging the project's feasibility and informing myself on all the parts required to make the project happen.

 **Prompt**